axtloss/vib-plugins/shim/README.md

-# ShimA simple plugin that executes another program.
+# Shim a simple plugin that executes another program.

 `Shim` takes the type of the module and executes the apropriate file in the plugins directory.